rohittir/chain-reaction/README.md

 # chain-reaction
-A secure online multiplayer web based game
+This is a secure online multiplayer web based game.
+Check out the rules here: https://brilliant.org/wiki/chain-reaction-game/

 Setup
 1. Download or clone the git repository to the local machine